AxelThevenot/dbt-assertions/models/examples/basic_example/README.md

 ![basic_example_d_site](../../../img/basic_example_d_site.png)

-All the failed assertions are saved under the `exceptions` columns which is an array of string containing failed assertions ID.
+All the "failed" assertions are saved under the `exceptions` column which is an array of string containing exceptions for assertions ID.

 ### Filter bad data in your downstream models